Bartow, Florida: Historic buildings and landmarks

 The city's Historic Architecture Review Board is responsible for the preservation, enhancement and promotion of historic buildings, landmarks and districts within the city.
 Three districts in the city, the Bartow Downtown Commercial District, the Northeast Bartow Residential District, and the South Bartow Residential District have been designated as historic districts.
 New construction within these districts is regulated by the board and they have the power to veto construction which might alter the character of the neighborhood.

 While the towering oaks and ever-present azalea bushes which spawned the city's nickname give many of the historic landmarks of the city a distinctive Southern "look and feel", many styles of architecture are represented in Bartow's historic buildings.
 The South Bartow and Northeast Bartow historic districts are characterized by masonry vernacular and various revival styles, while downtown is dominated by frame vernacular and classical revival styles.
 Other buildings on the National Register of Historic Places with distinctive architectural styles include the Thompson and Company Cigar Factory built in a Mission Revival Style and the L.B.
 Brown House built with distinctive Victorian ornamentation.
 The L.B.
 Brown House is notable as perhaps the only house still standing in Florida built by a freedman.
 The Old Polk County Courthouse, Bartow's most recognizable symbol seen on its city seal, was built in 1909 in a neoclassical style.
+The Polk County Historical Museum is located in the Old Polk County Courthouse and consists of exhibits presenting local and regional history from pre-Columbian to present eras, along with a history and genealogical library.

 Florida Senator Spessard L. Holland was born in Bartow.
 His home is located on South Broadway 2 blocks north of Bartow High School.
 Senator Holland was a founding member of the Holland and Knight Law Firm.
 The firm's original office was located on South Central Avenue across the street from the Bartow Post Office.

 There are several other notable buildings in Bartow which are not on the National Register of Historic Places.
 The Wonder House at 1075 Mann Road features natural air-conditioning (using rainwater), secluded outdoor bathtubs, and numerous mirrors that let occupants see who is at the door from other parts of the home.
 The current owners of the Wonder House are restoring it and plan to open a museum.
 The Thomas Lee Wilson House, also known as the Stanford Inn, at 555 East Stanford Street was the "Sultenfuss Funeral Parlor" in the movie My Girl.
 The house at 935 South Oak Avenue known as "Windsweep" was the residence used in the movie China Moon.